fullscreennl/blackstripes-python-extensions/README.md

 ##How to build

-(This module is tested with python 2.7 and puthion 3.4 on mac-osx and linux, but it will probably work on most platforms.)
+(This module is tested with python 2.7 and python 3.4 on mac-osx and linux, but it will probably work on most platforms.)

 1. Clone this repo
 2. navigate to the src folder